Dans-labs/dariah/docs/Components.md

 However, some props occur over and over again, and we name them consistently.

 Here is a list of those props and their types.
-When mention these props later on, we omit the types.
+When we mention these props later on, we omit the types.

 * `alter` **object**;
   a slice of the state from [getAltSection](Dux#getaltsection);